Luthey-Schulten-Lab/SummerSchool_2025/CME/GIP/README.md

 **Give an example of large differences in rate constants that lead to significant fluctuations.**

-You can ask ChatGPT for additional examples.
-For reference, please also review this previous response: [Stochastic Genetic Information Processes](https://chatgpt.com/c/91d87e61-bae5-4b89-b078-d1d4cfa44274), which corresponds to this tutorial.
+Please also review this previous response: [Stochastic Genetic Information Processes](https://chatgpt.com/c/91d87e61-bae5-4b89-b078-d1d4cfa44274), which corresponds to this tutorial.

 ## Classic Genetic Information Process Reactions

-This classic and minimal genetic information process (GIP) consists of 3 species and 4 reactions.
+This classic and minimal genetic information process (GIP) model consists of 3 species and 4 reactions.
 It begins with the transcription of a gene into mRNA.
 The mRNA can be translated into protein or degraded into its monomers.
 The resulting protein can also undergo degradation.
 The reaction scheme and associated rate constants are shown below.

 <p align="center">
   <img src="../figs/figs_GIP/GIP_withCMEs.png" width="600" alt="Simple GIP model">  <br>